iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 ```

 ## Listening to events

-`Wallet.rs` also supports asynchronous event listeners to be listened to.
-In the python binding it is currently implemented in a way the provided callback is executed as soon as the event is triggered; `event` details are passed as an argument to the callback method. *No coroutines (async/await) are implemented in the python binding.*
+`Wallet.rs` library is able to listen to several supported event.
+As soon as the event occurs, a provided callback will be triggered.

-There are following event listeners supported:
+You can add any of the following event listeners:
 * `on_balance_change(callback): id`
 * `on_new_transaction(callback): id`
 * `on_confirmation_state_change(callback): id`